 Shikoku Henro - Takamatsu Station to Yakuri Station - Kagawa, Japan

-While I was in Shikoku, I decided to walk part of the Shikoku 88 Temple Pilgrimage route for a few days.
-The full pilgrimage circles the island and includes 88 official temples, plus many other sacred spots connected to the monk Kukai (Kobo Daishi), who lived in the 9th century.
-The whole route is about 1,200 km, but I’m only doing a small section this time.
-Traditionally, pilgrims wear a white vest (hakui), conical hat, carry a walking stick, a stamp book, and sutras—but I decided not to collect any stamps this time.
-I plan to come back and do the full pilgrimage someday.
+I decided to walk part of the Shikoku 88 Temple Pilgrimage route for a few days while in Shikoku.
+The full pilgrimage circles the island and includes 88 official temples, plus many other sacred sites connected to the monk Kūkai (Kobo Daishi), who lived in the 9th century.
+The entire route stretches about 1,200 km, but I’m only doing three days this time.

-The day was warmer than I’d like, and I felt a bit sluggish, but since the elevation wasn’t too high, I figured I’d manage.
-I started from Takamatsu Station and headed toward Mt.
-Yashima (293m), where Yashima Temple is.
-The path wasn’t shaded until I reached the trailhead, and the climb was steeper and sandier than I expected—I had to watch my footing carefully.
-At one point, the trail wasn’t clear, and I almost climbed the wrong way up the cliff!
+The day was warmer than I’d like, and I felt a bit sluggish, but since the elevation didn’t seem too high, I figured I’d be fine.
+I started from Takamatsu Station and made my way toward Mt.
+Yashima (293 m), where Yashima Temple is located.
+The first stretch followed a busy main road without much shade until I reached the trailhead, which sits behind a cemetery.
+I wasn’t completely sure I was on the right path, but my offline GPS confirmed it.

 Getting There